torps/torps/README.md

   a given month into the directory "[out_dir]/network-state-[year]-[month]", which will be created if it doesn't exist.

-    If --slim is provided (recommended), then the network state files will not use the stem classes and will be smaller and faster to process during simulation.
+    If --fat is provided (not recommended), then the network state files will contain all consensus and descriptor information but cannot be used for simulation.
+This is useful to inspect the network states of a simulation more fully.

     If the consensuses being processed start at the very beginning of a month, which is true assuming you just extract some monthly consensus archives as